hyunxiGit/UnityShader/README.md

 https://catlikecoding.com/unity/tutorials/rendering/

 My version is a little bit different from place to place as these are my way of understanding the rendering.
+My implementation aims to give a clear idea the meaning of each steps.
+Optimization is avoid as detailed optimization shadows the original algorithm and math meaning.

 To use this package,
 create a Unity project in your local drive, clone the repository and overwrite the asset folder with the repository.